- Implementation period: February 1, 2010 - December 31, 2014

 - Establishing new orchards and vineyards and rehabilitating existing ones

-- Improving the performance of new and existing businesses by working along the value chain
+- Improving the performance of new and existing businesses

 - Providing employment opportunities for women

 - Benefitted 36,000 Afghan households through activities ranging from establishing commercial orchards to exporting high-quality produce.